When it comes to perioral dermatitis, if you have been there, done that, and gotten the perioral dermatitis tee shirt, then this article is for you.

 It will take time to heal your skin, but the results you see will be long-lasting if you genuinely invest time in understanding this condition.

-Just remember, it’s a process; healing can be slow because of your skin’s inflammatory process, so patience is a virtue.
+I understand the frustration and powerlessness that perioral dermatitis can have, but there is hope.
+Be patient and committed and remember, it’s a process; healing can be slow because of your skin’s inflammatory process, so patience is a virtue.

-On a final note, we understand how frustrating, embarrassing and depressing it is to have a blotchy red rash on your face, but removing the stress surrounding this condition is essential.
+I understand how frustrating, embarrassing and depressing it is to have a blotchy red rash on your face, but removing the stress surrounding this condition is essential.

-Learning to love and accept yourself both within and without is a significant part of your skin healing journey.
+Learning to love and accept yourself within and without is a significant part of your skin healing journey.